envygeeks/jekyll-docker/images/pages/README.md

 # Jekyll Docker Images

+***We no longer use Ubuntu, we now use Alpine Linux for our Docker images because it provides our users with a smaller image and it can be used in bw limited countries, there is a huge difference between 90mb and 540mb.***

-Jekyll Docker is a full featured Ubuntu based Docker image that provides an isolated Jekyll instance with the latest version of Jekyll and a bunch of nice stuff to make your life easier when working with Jekyll in both production and development.
+Jekyll Docker is a full featured Alpine based Docker image that provides an isolated Jekyll instance with the latest version of Jekyll and a bunch of nice stuff to make your life easier when working with Jekyll in both production and development.

+## If you are using an `.apt` file.

+You can convert your `.apt` file to an `.apk` file but we will do our best to convert your apt file for you automatically unless you have both then we we will just use your apk over apt.
+Visit: http://pkgs.alpinelinux.org if you would like to search for your package.
+If it's only available in testing then you can do package@testing in your `.apk` file to trigger it from that repo.

 ## Current images: